mrkjdy/website/static/posts/how-to-build-a-blog.md

   },
 };

-// Let's modidfy our render function to use the Markdown component with
+// Let's modify our render function to use the Markdown component with
 // the Markdown passed from our handler. export default (props: PageProps<string>) => (
   <>